 There is a reason Tanzania is one of the premier destinations for a quintessential African safari.
 There are world famous national parks here that are synonymous with wildebeest migrations and Big 5 sightings, and with good reason; don’t let anyone tell you that Serengeti National Park, Ngorongoro Crater, and Lake Manyara aren’t hands down the best parks for wildlife viewing in Tanzania.
 This “Northern Circuit” is popular worldwide, and sees tons of travelers annually.

 We don’t want to discourage you from experiencing these destinations; they are magnificent and we love them ourselves!
-Our Tanzania National Park Safari specifically highlights these parks should they call to you.
+A Tanzania Safari specifically highlights these parks should they call to you.
 However, if you have the time and the inclination, there are many parks around Tanzania that deserve your attention and your travel, and on average receive far less of both.

 Mahale Mountain National Park